+In the standard controller arrangement, the low voltage compartment is located in the upper half of the enclosure.
 A subpanel is located behind the low voltage door which is used to mount various relays and other devices.
-The subpanel is hinged in such a way it can be swung open if necessary to gain access to the main horizontal bus which is located directly behind (Fig. 26).
+The subpanel is hinged in such a way it can be swung open if necessary to gain access to the main horizontal bus which is located directly behind (Fig. 20).

-Hazardous Voltage.
+A DANGER Hazardous Voltage.
 Turn off and lock out all control and primary power before opening this panel.

-Low voltage vertical wireways feed directly into the upper and lower left hand corners of the low voltage compartment.
-A horizontal low voltage wireway is provided at the lower front of each low voltage compartment.
+A low voltage vertical wireway feeds directly into the lower left hand corner of the low This voltage compartment. wireway provides isolation for control wires entering the bottom of the enclosure.
+Control wires entering the top of the enclosure feed directly into the low voltage compartment.
+A horizontal low voltage wireway is provided at front of the low the lower voltage compartment.
 At each end of the horizontal wireway there is an opening for inter-cubicle control wiring.